ksh29-coder/viewserverflink/ACCOUNT_OVERVIEW_IMPLEMENTATION_PLAN.md

-# Account Overview Implementation Plan
+# Account Overview Implementation Plan - Simplified

 ## Overview
-This document outlines the complete implementation plan for the Account Overview feature, including the unified Flink job for price consistency, dynamic Kafka Streams views, and real-time WebSocket grid updates.
+This document outlines the **simplified** implementation plan for the Account Overview feature.
+The unified Flink job provides price-consistent data, eliminating the need for complex stream processing in Kafka Streams.
+This reduces implementation complexity by ~70%.

 ## Phase 1: Unified Flink Job (Price Consistency Foundation)